July 28, 2025

 Make Your Digital Presence Work Overtime

-• Link to GitHub, portfolio, blog posts, or side projects
+• Link to projects, blogs, or side work.

 Apply With the Remote Context in Mind

 Generic resumes fall flat.
-Remote-first companies want to see how you work when no one is watching.
+Remote-first teams want to know: How do you work when no one is watching?

 AttributeWhat to Highlight

-Async CollaborationTools you use (Notion, Loom), update habits, timezone handoffs
+Async CollaborationTools (Notion, Loom), update habits, timezone handoffs

 Turn Time Zones Into a Strength

-• “I ensure clean handoffs for teammates in the US by sharing end-of-day updates.”
+• “I ensure clean handoffs with US teammates via end-of-day updates.”

-• “I use async tools like Loom and Notion to keep the team in sync.”
+• “I use Loom and Notion for async sync.”

 Show Up Where Global Hiring Happens

-Not all opportunities begin on job boards.
-Many remote-first companies discover talent in community spaces where global professionals hang out and share work.
+Not all opportunities start on job boards.
+Remote-first companies often find talent in community spaces:

-• Writing concise updates that answer what, why, and next steps
+• Writing updates that answer what, why, and next steps

 Be Interview-Ready for Distributed Teams

-Remote interviews test more than just your experience.
-They assess whether you can thrive without in-person guidance.
+Remote interviews test more than skills — they test if you can thrive without in-person guidance.
+Come prepared to:

 • Share examples of overcoming remote challenges

-• Create a quiet, well-lit, stable interview setup
+• Show up with a quiet, well-lit, stable setup

 Invest in Remote-First Skills